datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    $ mkdir output

-After this directory is created, this is the current directory structure of ``DataLad-101``:
+After this directory is created, the directory structure of ``DataLad-101`` looks like this:

 .. runrecord:: _examples/DL-101-130-108
    :language: console